Tutorials

 Now you’re back into your WordPress dashboard.

-If you just reactivate Wordfence without clearing the block, you’re going to lock yourself right back out.
+Note: If you just reactivate Wordfence without clearing the block, you’re going to lock yourself right back out.

 Step 4 – Reactivate Wordfence